Uitgelogd

 With my grandchild

 You cannot open a current account with or for your grandchild if they are still a minor.
-If you want to save for your grandchild, a KidsFuture Savings Account may be a good solution.
+If you wish to save for your grandchild, ask the parents to open a KidsFuture Savings Account.
+On this account, you can then save for your grandchild.

 For my foster child